The Summer Smarts Technology 5-week program must begin June 3, 10, 17, 24, or July 1.

-The Summer Smarts course is designed to introduce new computer skills and computer terminology as well as reinforce academic content.
-Throughout this course, the student will engage in lessons which incorporate activities that address both academic and technology objectives.
+The Summer Smarts program is designed to introduce basic computer skills and computer terminology as well as reinforce academic content.
+Throughout this program, the student and the Learning Coach will engage in lessons which incorporate activities that address both academic and technology objectives.

 Course Directions and Tips